pikulet/lumen/content/posts/aoc-20.md

 Midway through AOC, I had to leave my computer at home.
 I wasn't home for a whole week and ended up missing quite a bit.
 Alas, the hole of missed days gapes at me, too wide to be missed.
 I didn't want to stop at Day 13 and continue on Day 21 without having done anything in between, and I can't deny how laziness also set in.
 Next year, I tell myself again, next year.

 ### Remarks ###

 The remnants of my work can be found on [Github](https://github.com/pikulet/adventofcode2020).
-There's nothing particularly valuable for anyone other than myself to read this code, but do let me know what I can do to make my code *better*.